boyang102/DSC210_Project/README.md

 This project implements various forms of the gradient descent algorithm in Python, using NumPy and Matplotlib for calculations and visualizations.
 It includes implementations of standard Gradient Descent (GD), Mini-Batch Gradient Descent, Stochastic Gradient Descent (SGD), and the Adam optimization algorithm.

 ## Usage
 Both Jupyter notebooks are self-contained, providing instructions and explanations alongside the code chunks.
-"DSC210_Prestudy_update" serves as an illustrative example demonstrating the differences between optimizers using simple datasets.
+"Prestudy" serves as an illustrative example demonstrating the differences between optimizers using simple datasets.
 On the other hand, "MNIST_Optimizer" presents a more comprehensive experiment involving the MNIST dataset.